MicroEJ/docs/VEEPortingGuide/coreEngine.rst

 .. note::

-   In the following explanations the term "task" refers to the tasks scheduled by the underlying OS; and the term "thread" refers to the MicroEJ threads scheduled by the Core Engine.
+   In the following explanations, the term `task` refers to native tasks scheduled by the underlying OS or RTOS, while `thread` refers to MicroEJ threads scheduled by the Core Engine.

 Block Diagram
 =============